 The pack’s female, LAS01F, was first spotted by trail camera in August 2015.
 In February 2016, biologists saw tracks that appeared to show two wolves traveling together.
 One of them was a male, CA08M, determined to have been born into Oregon’s Rogue Pack in 2014, making him one of the pups in OR-7’s first litter.
 The female was collared in late June 2017.
 Genetic testing shows she is not closely related to Oregon wolves; she likely dispersed from the northern Rocky Mountains.

 Four pups were born in 2017.
 At least three of them survived into 2018, when the breeding female had another set of pups, at least two of which are known to have survived.
-The female is likely denning as of late spring 2019.
-Stay tuned for news of more Lassen pups!
+The Lassen pack is currently raising at least three pups for 2019.
+See here, or below, for incredible video.
+Don’t forget to turn the sound up – baby wolves practicing their howls may just melt you heart.

 Pack Status: Designated